KEITH THOMAS BROWN (1959-)

 1987 - The Philip B. Brown Residence (a brother of Keith's), designed with Bill Waddell, 4126 Wallingford Place, Durham.
 Features a parking area that extends directly off the street and a bridge to the main entry of the house.
 Still owned by the Browns as of 2012.

 1987 - The Michael and Mary Matros Residence, 4108 Livingstone, Durham.
 Designed with Bill Waddell.
 Sold in 1990 to Elizabeth Sugg.
+Sold in 2019 to Shana Hall and Simon Davis.
 Features a parking area that extends directly off the street and a bridge to the main entry of the house.

 1989 - The Peter Huttemeier and Helene Benveniste Residence I, 1409 Pinecrest, Durham.
 Sold back to Sun Forest Systems in 1991.
 Sold in 1992 to the Pinto family.
 Sold back to Sun Forest Systems in 1993.
 Keith Brown and his wife Rebecca lived there until 2003, when it was sold to Bert and Candace Forbes; Bryn Forbes Trustee.
 2830 square feet.
 Bottom photo by Leilani Carter.
 Sold in 2013 to Randy W. Narron.
 Sold in 2019 to Page S. Gardner and Ronald F. Rosenblith.